 § 30104, and under the general maritime law for unseaworthiness and for maintenance and cure.
-A plaintiff must be a “seaman” in order to recover under any of these theories, and therefore Instruction 7.l is a threshold instruction on seaman status.
-Instructions 7.2–7.4 pertain to Jones Act negligence claims, Instructions 7.5–7.7 pertain to claims under the doctrine of unseaworthiness, Instructions 7.8–7.10 pertain to damages under both Jones Act negligence and unseaworthiness, and Instructions 7.11 and 7.12 pertain to claims and damages under the doctrine of maintenance and cure.
+A plaintiff must be a “seaman” to recover under any of these theories, and therefore Instruction 7.l is a threshold instruction on seaman status.
+Instructions 7.2-7.4 pertain to Jones Act negligence claims, Instructions 7.5-7.7 pertain to claims under the doctrine of unseaworthiness, Instructions 7.8-7.10 pertain to damages under both Jones Act negligence and unseaworthiness, and Instructions 7.11 and 7.12 pertain to claims and damages under the doctrine of maintenance and cure.
 While a right to trial by jury does not attach to claims for unseaworthiness or maintenance and cure standing alone, as those claims sound in admiralty, a jury may determine those claims when brought in conjunction with a Jones Act negligence claim at law to which a right to trial by jury is permitted.
 1 Thomas J. Schoenbaum, Admiralty and Maritime Law § 6-25 (5th Ed.
 2012).